Diagnostic Services Accreditation Support Programme

 - is driving a new model of accreditation by bringing together all “ologies” and supporting whole site Diagnostic Services accreditation

-- will produce a Trust-wide Diagnostic Services Accreditation Model to support and expedite the process across all WMGMC LDPs
+- has produced a Trust-wide Diagnostic Services Accreditation Model to support and expedite the process across all WMGMC LDPs

 For more details email: Diagnostics.Accreditation2@uhb.nhs.uk.